 Ammeter reading is the reading of the deflection of the magnetic needle due to the intensity of the magnetic field created in the ammeter coil caused by the amount of current flowing.
 So when calibrated they are capable of measuring the amount of current flowing when connected in series in the circuit.

 Reading an ammeter is simple, but there are a few things you need to know in order to do so.
 First, the ammeter has two terminals – the black lead (or “anode”) and the red lead (or “cathode”).
 The ammeter’s scale is read from left to right, with each number representing a certain amount of current.
 Second, when measuring current, it’s important to keep in mind that ammeters measure DC current – that is, the current flowing through the meter is constant regardless of how much voltage is present.
 Finally, always use caution when working with electrical equipment – even small currents can be dangerous if not handled properly!

-Beemet is a leading voltmeter and ammeter manufacturer and exporter from India.
+Beemet is a leading voltmeter, ammeter, and panel meter manufacturer and exporter from India.
 We have won the trust of many customers around the world by providing high-quality products at competitive prices.
 Our Ammeters are used in several commercial and industrial applications.

 Beemet ammeters are available in various models and sizes to suit the customer’s requirements.
 They come in:

 - Wide view clear polycarbonate front mounting and rear panel mounting type